I am one of those people that really does like math. There is always an answer, even if I don’t know it, and Math is rarely subjective.

 Although memorizing basic math facts is a crucial foundation, I also want my kids to understand how the equations work.

-My youngest child is still working on solidifying all of her addition facts.
+My youngest child is still working on solidifying all of her addition math facts.
 So, along with showing her math fact cards each day, I am going to keep trying different methods to help her understand.

 - Basketball goal or large stick